Quick & Simple Strawberry Jam

 How Long Do You Boil the Strawberry Jam?

 You need to let the jam come to a full rolling boil.
 This is a boil that you cannot stir away and it keeps boiling.
 Once it happens, you add your sugar.
-When it comes to a full rolling boil, set a timer for 1 minute and let the strawberry jam boil, and stir to keep from burning.
+When it comes to a rolling boil, set a timer for 1 minute and let the strawberry jam boil, and stir to keep from burning.

 This is important to make your strawberry jam set.